-The second meaning, refers to the actual meat.
-So a Charcuterie Board is one that is filled with cured meats, pâtés and various other meat products.
+The second charcuterie definition refers to the actual meat.
+A charcuterie board is one that is filled with cured meats, pâtés and various other meat products, as well as anything you serve with meat, such as olives, gherkins and pickled vegetables, and of course crackers or crusty bread.

-Since the rise in popularity of these colorful boards in the last 2 years, the internet has been flooded with “charcuterie” boards that have no place using that name.
+Since the rise in popularity of these colorful boards over the last few years, the internet has been flooded with “charcuterie” boards that have no place using that name.

-So now that we know what a charcuterie board is and isn’t, how do you go about preparing one?
+So now that we know what a charcuterie board is and isn’t, let’s answer the question, “What is a charcuterie board made of?”

 How much meat and cheese per person?